Top 10 Places to see in Europe

 Wash while you travel

 Wash some of your clothes while you are traveling to reduce the number of items you need to take.
 It can be expensive to send clothes to the hotel laundry, but you can wash smaller items things yourself in the sink.
 Socks, underwear, swimsuits, and workout clothing wash easily and dry quickly.
 You can purchase laundry detergent sheets before you go that are light-weight, non-liquid, and work great for small amounts of clothing washed in your sink or tub.
 Sea to Summit Pocket Laundry Wash leaves and Lazy Coconuts Eco-Friendly Laundry Detergent Strips are my favorites!
+Alternatively, you can bring your dirty clothes to the 2ULaundry shop near you.

 Buy lightweight clothing